jmaksuta/CS250/Assignments/HW3/README.txt

 Author:     John Maksuta
 Course:     CS250-801 Spring 2024
 Instructor: Professor Pallickara
-Date:       2024-03-27
+Date:       2024-04-03
 Assignment: Homework 3
 -----------------------------------------------------------------------------------------------
 Description:
-This is my submission for Homework 3.
+This is my submission number 2 for Homework 3.
+Tasks 1, 2, and 3 are completed.
 There are two applications in this project.

 TCPServer and TCPClient